SwiftGen/SwiftGen/CONTRIBUTING.md

 This repository contains the following components:

-#### swiftgen
+#### swiftgen and SwiftGenCLI

 The code for the command-line interface of SwiftGen.

-It is the main target of the Xcode project, to build the MacOS command-line app which is only responsible for parsing its command-line arguments and then invoking the proper methods in the frameworks composing SwiftGen.
+The `swiftgen` executable target is used to build the macOS command-line app which is only responsible  for parsing its command-line arguments.
+It then passes that information to `SwiftGenCLI`.

+The `SwiftGenCLI` framework actually contains the logic for interpreting commands and parsing configuration files.
+It then invokes the proper methods in the frameworks composing SwiftGen.
 This component also has a corresponding unit tests target, for testing configuration parsing.

 If you need to add new command-line options and flags, that's the place to do it.